-There are 34 beds set apart for Pa received without letters of recommendati and kindness can suggest is provided When the cash drawer opens a bell rings Those cash registers were invented for the purpose of eliminating employee theft.
+There are 34 beds set apart for Pa received without letters of recommendati and kindness can suggest is provided The first cash registers appeared in the market around 1879, as heavy mechanical simple adding machines.

+When the cash drawer opens a bell rings Those cash registers were invented for the purpose of eliminating employee theft.
 An employee was required to bring in every transaction on the register, and when the total key was pushed, the cash drawer opened and a bell rang, alerting the manager that a sale took place.
 Stationery printed to order (Great-Britain); QV 1p sold for 1/2p - Anglo-Colonial Letter issued Dec.
 22, 1888 In 1885 J. Allinson became the first active sales agent in UK and opened in 1886 a London Office, which was established in one room at 95 The Strand under the name of the "National Cash Register Till Co".